 8. Non-Ultra Joy Dish Soap – This lemony goodness will actually suds up in salt water which means we actually wash our bodies (and sometimes even hair) with it when we’re at anchor.
 Of course we’ll also do our dishes with it (in a bucket of salt water).
 It smells wonderful and they practically give it away it’s so cheap.

 9. Dr. Bronners Castile soap – we have been huge fans of this stuff since day one.
 We love it.
 Not only is it great to wash your body with (and leaves you with a cool, tingly feeling of freshness) – there are TONS more uses for it as well.
 It can be a shampoo, an everyday cleaner, and even a laundry soap.

 10. Vinegar – This is numero uno in my book.
 Vinegar, I am convinced, is pretty much the most versatile liquid out there.
 Not only is it natural and environmentally safe, it has about a hundred different uses.
 Wipe down your interior wood work with a water/vinegar solution to retard mold growth, coat your veggies in it to make them last longer, pour a little in your toilet to break up any calcification, use it as a disinfectant and so much more.
 It’s amazing.

-Those are the Top 10 Cleaning Agents aboard our boat and they certainly keep Rasmus looking good.
-What have I missed that you love in your boat or home?
+Those are the best cleaning supplies aboard our boat and they certainly keep Rasmus looking good.
+What boat cleaning tips or products have I missed that you love to use in your boat or home?